ashwanth10XS/to-do-list/README.md

 ## License
-- to-do list is licensed under the gnu -see the license file for details.
+- to-do list is licensed under the gnu see the license file for details.